rm3l/service-names-port-numbers/README.md

 ### Using the library

-The library is published on Bintray JCenter.
+The library is published on [Maven Central](https://search.maven.org/artifact/org.rm3l/service-names-port-numbers-library).
 So importing it should be straightforward.

 #### Adding the dependency